 Jump to: Our product recommendations

-Starting to Grow your Bananas Indoors: Seed vs Propagate
+Starting to Grow Your Bananas Indoors: Seed vs Propagate

 How to Transplant Banana

-1. Remove some soil from its final planter – leaving enough space for the bottom of the seedling to be just higher than the soil surface.
+- Remove some soil from the final planter, leaving space for the seedling's base to be just above the soil surface.

-2. Hold on to the base of the stem with one hand, and turn the pot over while gently pulling the seedling.
-Giving the pot a few squeezes can help dislodge it.
+- Hold the base of the stem with one hand, turn the pot over, and gently pull the seedling.
+Squeeze the pot to help dislodge it if needed.

-3. Place in its final container and fill around it with soil so that it’s tight, but not compacted.
+- Place in its final container and fill around it with soil, ensuring it’s tight but not compacted.

-Where to grow your Banana plants
+Where to Grow Your Banana Plants

 Banana Plants Grow Faster in Warmer Temps